 Suboxone is a film that you place under your tongue or between your gums and cheek.
 This film dissolves in your mouth and releases the drug into your body.
 You’ll typically take Suboxone once each day.

-Your doctor will decide if you’ll be given Suboxone at their office or if you can take your doses at home.
+Your doctor will decide whether you’ll be given Suboxone at their office or whether you can take your doses at home.

 You might use Suboxone during different phases of opioid use disorder treatment.

 When you first stop taking opioids, you may have withdrawal symptoms.
-In the induction phase, you’ll take Suboxone to help reduce these symptoms.
-In the maintenance phase, you’ll take Suboxone long term to help keep opioid cravings managed.
+These are negative effects that occur when you stop taking a substance that your body is dependent on.
+In the induction (starting) phase of treatment, you’ll take Suboxone to help reduce these symptoms.
+In the maintenance (ongoing) phase, you’ll take Suboxone long term to help keep opioid cravings managed.

-You’ll take Sublocade only during the maintenance phase, once any withdrawal symptoms are managed.
-For at least 7 days before starting Sublocade, you’ll need to use a different form of buprenorphine.
+You’ll take Sublocade only during the maintenance phase, once any opioid withdrawal symptoms are managed.
+For at least 7 days before starting Sublocade, you’ll need to take a different form of buprenorphine.
 This form dissolves under your tongue or inside your cheek.

-Both Sublocade and Suboxone are used alongside counseling and other mental health support.
+Both Sublocade and Suboxone are used as part of a complete treatment plan that includes counseling and other forms of support.

-For more details about each drug’s approved uses, see the in-depth articles on Sublocade and Suboxone.
+For more details about each drug’s approved uses, see these in-depth articles on Sublocade and Suboxone.

 Both Sublocade and Suboxone contain the active drug buprenorphine.
 Buprenorphine is in a class of drugs called partial opioid agonists.
 Drugs in this class work in a similar way to opioids.